etwk/blog/content/lists/books.md

 ### Dalai Lama
 - [ ] The Universe in a Single Atom: The Convergence of Science and Spirituality #must
+- [ ] The Book of Joy: Lasting Happiness in a Changing World (Dalai Lama, Desmond Tutu, Douglas Carlton Abrams)

 ### Edith Stein
 - [ ] Life in a Jewish Family: Edith Stein - An Autobiography